IBM/pfloat/README.md

 general and specific cases where the number of exponent and mantissa bits is _not equal_ for all representable floating point numbers.
-We implement a selected set of 8-/16-/32-bit floating point types which are judged to be good candidates for simulations of CNNs (Convolutional Neural Networks).
+We implement a selected set of 8-/16-/32-bit floating point types which are judged to be good candidates for simulations of CNNs (Convolutional Neural Networks) and/or for approximate computing.

 ## The generalized case: vfloat